TIMELINE OF OUR ACTIVITIES

 WHAT IS MOST MIRA?

-A registered charity in the UK and Bosnia Herzegovina, we are working to bring together children and young people to learn new skills, make friends across ethnicities, and celebrate diversity in the Prijedor area, northern Bosnia Herzegovina.
+A registered charity in the UK and Bosnia Herzegovina, we are working to bring together children and young people to learn new skills, make friends across ethnicities, and celebrate diversity in the Prijedor area, northern Bosnia Herzegovin to help build a peaceful future

 We do that through youth arts festivals, theatre workshops, peace building visits and tours and architectural workshops.
-Our aim is to grow and diversify our range of creative and inclusive activities for youth and establish a permanent hub in Kevljani village near Prijedor.
+Our aim is to grow and diversify our range of creative and inclusive activities for young people and establish a permanent hub in Kevljani village near Prijedor.

 Our name means ‘Bridge of Peace’.